scalate/scalate/webgen/src/documentation/scalate-user-guide.md

 For full documentation of the Scaml syntax see the [Scaml Reference Guide](scaml-reference.html)

+## Views

+From within your Scala code or inside a template you often want to render an object or collection of objects.
+Scalate uses a convention over configuration mechanism so that you can render any object using a simple method call in your template. e.g. in SSP

+{pygmentize:: jsp}
+<%@ var it: User %>
+<p>Something...</p>

+<% view(it) %>

+<p>... more stuff </p>
+{pygmentize}

+The view method takes a model object and an optional view name.
+The view name defaults to _"index"_ if you do not specify one.
+For exmaple you could have various views for an object such as _"index", "edit", "detail", etc._ Then you might want to show the edit view of an object via

+{pygmentize:: jsp}
+<%@ var it: User %>

+<% view(it, "edit") %>
+{pygmentize}

+Scalate will then look for the template called _packageDirectory.ClassName.viewName.(ssp|scaml)_ and render that.
+For example in the sample web application to render an _org.fusesource.scalate.sample.Person_ object Scalate uses the [org/fusesource/scalate/sample/Person.index.ssp template](http://github.com/scalate/scalate/blob/master/scalate-sample/src/main/webapp/org/fusesource/scalate/sample/Person.index.ssp).

+Notice that since the view is defined within the package of the model object, there is no need to import the _org.fusesource.scalate.sample.Person_, instead you can just refer to the model type directly as _Person_.

+If a template is not found for the exact class name then the class and interface (trait) hierarchies are walked until one is found.

+So for example you could provide a template for a generic trait you have - such as a template to render any [scala.Product](http://github.com/scalate/scalate/blob/master/scalate-sample/src/main/webapp/scala/Product.index.ssp) which will then render any case class; then you can customise the view on a class by class basis as required.

+### the 'it' variable

+By default we use the variable named _it_ to refer to the model parameter.
+This convention means that when working with JAXRS and Jersey's implicit views the model object is implicitly available to any templates using this naming convention.

+### Collections

+If you have a collection of objects you wish to view then you can use a simple helper method called *collection* which works like the *view* method described above.

+{pygmentize:: jsp}
+<%@ var it: List[Person] %>

+<% collection(it) %>
+{pygmentize}

+As with the *view* method you can specify an optional view name if you won't want to use the _"index"_ default.

+Also you can specify a separator to use between views of objects.
+The following example shows a horizontal line between views...

+{pygmentize:: jsp}
+<% val people = List(Person("James", "Strachan"), Person("Hiram", "Chirino")) %>
+<% collection(people, separator = {() => "<hr/>"})  %>
+{pygmentize}

+If a collection contains different types of objects then the correct view will be used for each element in the collection.

+## Render templates

+It is common to want to refactor large templates into smaller reusable pieces.
+Its easy to render a template from inside another template with the *render* method as follows

+{pygmentize:: jsp}
+<% render "foo.ssp" %>
+{pygmentize}

+This will render a template called *foo.ssp* relative to the current template.
+You can use absolute names if you prefer

+{pygmentize:: jsp}
+<% render "/customers/contact.ssp" %>
+{pygmentize}

+You can also pass parameters into the template if it takes any

+{pygmentize:: jsp}
+<% render("/customers/contact.ssp", "customer" -> c, "title" -> "Customer") %>
+{pygmentize}

+## Capturing output

+Sometimes you may wish to capture the result of rendering a block of template, assign it to a variable and then pass it as an argument to some method.
+For this the *capture* method can be used.

+For example

+{pygmentize:: jsp}
+<% val foo = capture { %>
+  hello there ${user.name} how are you?
+<%}%>
+...
+${foo}
+...
+${foo}
+{pygmentize}

+We capture the block which generates a greeting, assign it to the _foo_ variable which we can then render or pass into methods etc.

 ## Layouts

 Its quite common to want to style all pages in a similar way; such as adding a header and footer, a common navigation bar or including a common set of CSS stylesheets.